Hour two, Sean Hannity Show, 800-941-SHAWN, our number if you want to be a part of the program.

 Most people get that.

-But I think we're going to have to really do a better do a good job of of being able to explain that over the next year and a half as we make some pretty serious changes.
+But I think we're going to have to really do a good job of being able to explain that over the next year and a half as we make some pretty serious changes.

-Well let me ask this are you prepared because the bureaucracy will go to great lengths to protect the bureaucracy and and stop you from instituting what are needed and fundamental changes to how we approach governing.
+Because the bureaucracy will go to great lengths to protect the bureaucracy and stop you from instituting what are needed and fundamental changes to how we approach governing.

-I mean you're you're talking about a top to bottom you know remake of of what we have come to know as this massive bureaucracy.
+I mean, you're talking about a top-to-bottom remake of what we have come to know as this massive bureaucracy.

 I'm fully supportive of it.

-And you rightly point out conservatives have given lip lip service to it but when given the opportunity they've never taken advantage of it.
+And you rightly point out conservatives have given lip service to it, but when given the opportunity, they've never taken advantage of it.

 This may be the only opportunity our country ever has.

-I mean we're going to get a lot of resistance from entrenched interests and bureaucrats in Washington DC.
+We're going to get a lot of resistance from entrenched interests and bureaucrats in Washington, D.C.

 Our country has thrived without the existence of this massive bureaucracy.